AEM7130/class-repo/README.md

 Donaldson, Dave, and Richard Hornbeck.
 "Railroads and American economic growth: A “market access” approach."
 The Quarterly Journal of Economics 131, no. 2 (2016): 799-858.

+Kitagawa, Toru, and Aleksey Tetenov.
+"Who should be treated? empirical welfare maximization methods for treatment choice."
+Econometrica 86, no. 2 (2018): 591-616.

 ### Week 5: [Discrete time dynamic programming](https://raw.githack.com/AEM7130/class-repo/master/lecture-notes/lecture_5/5_dynamics.html)

 **Theory**: markov chains, principle of optimality